alfredtangsw/steamvox/README.md

 There are 2 problems here:

 1. This manually gathered data does not necessarily represent the whole player demographic.
 2. Employees can't each spend 20.83 working days reading 10,000 reviews at the rate of 1 per minute with 0 failures.
 That's a whole month of working hours spent on labelling!
-(I like using data and estimations to put things in perspective.)
 3. By the time you finish compiling the data manually and make a pivot table in Excel, your information could be outdated.

 I made SteamVox to solve precisely this business problem.
 Instead of spending 21 days reading 10,000 reviews, you could spend 2 hours tweaking settings and training the model, then get your output.

-I aim to further build SteamVox so that it can get you information within minutes, and not just for 1 video game.
+I aim to further develop SteamVox so that it can get you information within minutes, and not just for 1 video game.
 Stay tuned!

 # SteamVox v0.1 features